 Queuing systems such as the Load Sharing Facility (LSF) and the Sun Grid Engine (SGE) allow computational resources to be used effectively.
 If you have installed a queuing system, you can configure the GenePattern server to use it.
 On a heavily used server, using a queuing system to execute analysis jobs generally improves performance overall, especially for compute-intensive and long-running jobs; however, short jobs might take slightly longer because they must be dispatched to the queuing system.

-There are two ways to configure GenePattern's interaction with your queuing system; either programmatically through the CommandExecutor Java API or through a command line prefix.
+There are three additional ways to configure GenePattern's interaction with your queuing system; either programmatically or with a command line prefix.

 To use a queuing system with GenePattern:

 The full source for the Command Executor API is included here:

 The required Java libraries come with your local install of GenePattern and can be found in the

 The interface accepts requests to start and terminate jobs from the server.
 You will need to invoke a callback to the GP server when your job has completed.